redisson/redisson/docs/configuration.md

 **meterRegistryProvider**

+_This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Default value: `null`

 Defines the Micrometer registry provider used to collect various statistics for Redisson objects.
 Please refer to the [statistics monitoring](observability.md) sections for list of all available providers.

+**performanceMode**

 _This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

-**useThreadClassLoader**

-Default value: `true`

-Defines whether to supply ContextClassLoader of the current Thread to Codec.

-Usage of `Thread.getContextClassLoader()` may resolve `ClassNotFoundException` errors arising during Redis or Valkey response decoding.
-This error might occurr if Redisson is used in both Tomcat and deployed application.

-**performanceMode**

 Default value: `LOWER_LATENCY_MODE_2`

 Defines the command processing engine performance mode.
 Since all values are application-specific (except for the `NORMAL` value) it’s recommended to try all of them.

-_This setting is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 Available values: